 MS project software is basically used for the management of projects.
-This software can be used by a business as well as home users to manage their project efficiently without any error.
-After going through this tutorial, you will build up your MS project skills, and will learn to perform different functions using MS project.
+This software can be used by business as well as home users to manage their projects efficiently without any error.
+After going through this tutorial, you will build up your MS project skills and will learn to perform different functions using MS project.

 Project management is a process to initiate, plan, execute, control, and close the project in order to meet the specific requirements and achieve the desired goals.
-Project management allows to organize and manage the resources that are important for completing any project.
+Project management allows us to organize and manage the resources that are important for completing any project.

-MS Project is a Project management software which allows the users to manage the project, budget, and resource.
+MS Project is a Project management software that allows the users to manage the project, budget, and resource.
 This software is very popular for personal and professional use.
 The latest version of MS Project software supports features like portfolio management, advanced analytics, web access, and reporting functions.
 These features make the management task simpler and easier.

 Here, we will discuss the MS Project User-Interface in more detail:

 Once you have followed all the steps with respect to your Windows version, the below given Project Start Screen will display on your PC.
 Here, you will get the different options to open the new plan, plan template, or the other plans as shown in the image displayed below.

-When a user works on MS project, he or she is required to provide one of the dates from the start and end date.
+When a user works on an MS project, he or she is required to provide one of the dates from the start and end date.
 It is necessary to provide this information as, when a user enters the dates with other project constraints such as tasks, dependencies, the MS project start calculating the other date.